Sri Satguru Hare-Gobind Sahib ji

 The Guru was a martial artist (shastarvidyā); he encouraged people to maintain physical fitness and keep their bodies ready for physical combat.
 He had his own Darbar (court).
 The arming and training of some of his devoted followers began.
 The Guru came to possess seven hundred horses and his Risaldari (cavalry) grew to three hundred horsemen and sixty musketeers.[15]

-After ordering the Sikhs of various nations to bring him good weapons and horses Guru ji ammased a wide treasury at Goivandval, Khadoor Sahib, Taran Tarn and Ramdaspur (Amritsar), Guru then called out for brave soldrs to stay with him.
+After ordering the Sikhs of various nations to bring him good weapons and horses Guru ji amassed a wide treasury at Goivandval, Khadoor Sahib, Taran Tarn and Ramdaspur (Amritsar), Guru then called out for brave solders to stay with him.
 They began hunting and training in arms.
-This all happened within a very short duration and bought peace to the Hindu populous against the harsh Moghal rulers and the rulers began to fear.
+This all happened within a very short duration and bought peace to the Hindu populous against the harsh Mughal rulers and the rulers began to fear.

 In June 1609 Guru ji established the Akal Bunga (now called Akal Takht) and began to hold court there.
-As more and more wealth reached the Guru he began amasing mroe and more army.
-Even hundreds of Muslims joined.[16]
+This was meant to be a throne of the eternal spirit called Mahakal and where the Harimandar was supposed to endue peace this structure was to create Raja guṇ (passion) and the structure itself was meant to be worshipped alongside as the Harimandar[16] As more and more wealth reached the Guru he began amassing more and more army.
+Even hundreds of Muslims joined.[17]
+On this occasion A trader? was visiting and doneated a rifle and the Guru donated this things to the Takht.[r]??

 Visit to the center of Lahore

-In 1612 on Lahore Sangats request the Guru stayed in Jeevan Turkhan's house for three months which was just inside the city walls.
-At this time te guru built a gurdwara in memory of Guru Arjan and numerous esteemed personalities of the region visited him everyday including Chhajju Bhagat, Pilo, Bhairavnath, Sobha Gir, Shah Hussain, Mian Meer.
+In 1612 on Lahore Sangats request the Guru stayed in Jeevan Turkhan's house for three months which was just inside their city walls.
+At this time the guru built a gurdwara in memory of Guru Arjan and numerous esteemed personalities of the region visited him everyday including Chhajju Bhagat, Pilo, Bhairavnath, Sobha Gir, Shah Hussain, Mian Meer.

 Creating Lohgargh

-After staying at Lahore for a few months in 1614 the Guru build Lohgarh fort in Amritsar and began amassing weapons there.
+After returning from a few month stay at Lahore in 1614 the Guru build Lohgarh fort in Amritsar to protect the city and began amassing weapons there.
 The Guru stayed in the area for 7 months and stayed at Kartarpur Sahib and visited the nation of Doaba turning hundreds of people into Sikh devotees.
 The Guru setup up markets and gardens there as well as a held a Vaisakhi festival which continues today.
+The Guru would hunt daily with his birds and dogs.[18]

 Holding court at Amritsar